 Figure 1: Geographical distributions of sites included in ForC.
 Symbols are colored according to the number of records from each site.
 Underlying map shows coverage of evergreen, deciduous, and mixed forests and biogeographic zones.
 Distribution of sites, plots, and records among biogeographic zones is shown in the inset.

-Figure 2: Dr. Kristina Anderson-Teixeira stands in front of a (species?).
-She equipped this tree with dendrochronology bands to measure its growth and (is that sap monitoring equipment?)
+Figure 2: Dr. Kristina Anderson-Teixeira stands in front of a Pseudobombax septenatum tree on Barro Colorado Island, Panama.
+She equipped this tree with an automated dendrometer band to measure its growth.

-(https://www.forestgeo.si.edu/sites/default/files/personnel/72-image1_0.jpg, also a very good pic of Krista.
-They want field work specifically though)

 Figure 3: (need a picture of Dr. Susan C. Cook-Patton doing relevant fieldwork, or even just coding/writing)